-(a) If you use the SVR4 style init system then you may like to look at the examples/svr4-startup script to make Samba fit into that system.
+Figure 1 For the SVR4 style init system then you may like to look at the examples/svr4-startup script to make Samba fit into that system.

-Chapter 32.
+Chapter 31.
 Reporting Bugs

 The email address for bug reports for stable releases is samba@samba.org.
-Bug reports for alpha releases should go to samba_technical@samba.org.
+Bug reports for alpha releases should go to samba-technical@samba.org.